Real Denim Doesn’t Stretch

 Since Levi's abandoned what I liked about them, I needed a Plan B for jeans.
 I think I found a good one.

-Like all raw and rigid denim, new shrink-to-fit jeans will shrink if/when washed.
+The denim is glorious.
+It’s tough, heavy and sturdy, the way denim is supposed to be.
+And like all raw and rigid denim, it will shrink if/when washed.
 With that, a question remains: What size to buy?

-In terms of overall value, clothing is like food: the further you take it from its natural state, the weirder it gets and the worse it is for you (and everyone else).
+When I invest in clothing, I think more and more about sustainability.
+It reminds me of a belief I have about food: the further you take it from its natural state, the weirder it gets and the worse it is for you.
+As I see it, the same is true for clothing.